TheOdinProject/curriculum/ruby_on_rails/rails_sprinkles/turbo.md

 1. You may have noticed that when you submit a new Post, the text box doesn't clear out.
 You need to reset the submission element in order for it to be empty again.
 Hotwire has a remedy for this problem by including Stimulus, a light JavaScript framework.
 Don't worry about Stimulus for this example though, the next lesson will cover how to write and make use of Stimulus Controllers.

-### Turbo Native
+### Hotwire Native

 The final piece of Turbo is something that you don't need to know much about for this course, other than it exists.
-Turbo Native is useful for wrapping your application inside of a mobile-friendly shell.
+Hotwire Native is useful for wrapping your application inside of a mobile-friendly shell.
 If you are interested in mobile development and how you can use Turbo with it, you may enjoy looking at the demos for [iOS](https://github.com/hotwired/turbo-ios/blob/main/Demo/README.md) and [Android](https://github.com/hotwired/turbo-android/blob/main/demo/README.md) phones.

 ### Assignment